"THE TRULY HAPPY

 a.
 Literally, "Not so, are the ungodly!"

 b.
-Emphasizing that the wicked are not like the righteous
+Emphasizing that the wicked are not like the

 2. The contrast as illustrated by the Psalmist

 a.
-He does not even describe them as withering trees
+He does not even describe them as withering

 1) But rather as "chaff which the wind drives away"

-2) Alluding to chaff blown away from wheat as it is tossed
+2) Alluding to chaff blown away from wheat as it

 into the air